roboltz/Cassettify/README.md

 After you import the robobeat file, you can play it like any other cassette!
 ![ROBOBEAT 03_10_2024 23_33_43](https://github.com/user-attachments/assets/bed4ca83-4159-4a6b-9044-412b2b4907d4)

+## Known Issues
+* File names that contain special characters, for example text in another language, will not be able to be imported properly.
+Same goes for the metadata.
+Until a patch is released, if your filename has special characters, simply rename it.
+If your metadata has special characters, use an online metadata remover.

 ## Planned Additions

 * Constant BPM mode. (for better support for most newer digital music)